ospalh/anki-addons/pages/Kanji stroke colour.md

 #### Cons

 * The core function, color, is not working on AnkiWeb/AnkiDroid
-* The set-up of Cayennes's add-on may be easier on the add-on side.
+* The set-up of Cayennes' add-on may be easier on the add-on side.

 ### Diagrams

-The diagrams can be produced with either Cayenne's [kanji-colorize](https://github.com/cayennes/kanji-colorize/) script or with [my fork](https://github.com/ospalh/kanji-colorize) of it.
+The diagrams can be produced with either Cayenne' [kanji-colorize](https://github.com/cayennes/kanji-colorize/) script or with [my fork](https://github.com/ospalh/kanji-colorize) of it.